Samsung Galaxy S22 Ultra S Pen tipped to get a major upgrade

-It doesn't look as though the Samsung Galaxy S22 rumors and leaks are going to be slowing down between now and the expected February launch, and the latest tidbit to reach us concerns the Ultra model and the S Pen stylus that's coming with it.
+The input delay on the Galaxy S22’s S Pen stylus will come in at 2.8 milliseconds, according to XEETECHCARE – not bad at all when you consider the figure for the previous version of the accessory was 9 milliseconds.

-According to XEETECHCARE on YouTube (via XDA Developers), the input delay on the pen is going to come in at 2.8 milliseconds – not bad at all when you consider the figure for the previous version of the accessory was 9 milliseconds.
+And if you’re thinking that the Samsung Galaxy S22 rumors and leaks might slow down between now and the expected February launch, forget about it.
+This is just the latest tidbit to reach us concerning the Ultra model and the S Pen stylus that's coming with it.

 That improvement of more than two-thirds in responsiveness should make for a more fluid and natural experience for S Pen users, and could be another reason to pick up the Galaxy S22 Ultra over the other models that are coming in the range.